CONNECTIONS

 Connections Nature Play, Diamond Valley’s Forest School for children age 3 to 6, is designed to cultivate connections with the land, culture, others and self.

-Our program is licensed under the Province of Alberta’s Early Learning and Child Care Act and follows the Child Nature Alliance of Canada’s Forest & Nature School approach.
+Connections Nature Play is licensed under the Province of Alberta’s Early Learning and Child Care Act and follows the Child Nature Alliance of Canada’s Forest & Nature School approach.

 Families whose children attend 50 or more hours per month are eligible for financial assistance through the Affordability Grant under the Federal-Provincial Child Care Agreement.